Attention Scholars: YSSS 2020 Program Canceled

 On each of the Saturdays, Jack Kent Cooke Foundation educational advisors will facilitate activities to assist you in navigating aspects of the college admission process.
 For example, you will be taking two college tours and working with your advisors on your admissions essays.

 Half-day fields devoted to having fun and getting to know your fellow YSSS participants will be scheduled for Sunday.
+For the 2020 program, we currently have field trips scheduled at Holiday Hill.pdf and Lake Compounce.
 The rest of the day will be devoted to much needed down time, relaxation, catching up on laundry, and time to work on your site project.
 Family members may visit you on Sundays as well.

 You will get a glimpse of some of the experiences of a college student as you take responsibility for getting yourself to your site and all required activities prepared and on time.
 You will live in a residence hall, eat in a dining hall, and walk to and from your site, meals, and other activities.
 In addition to having site mentors, you will also be assigned to a program counselor who will meet with your site group daily and help you navigate the entire experience.

 This is an example of a typical day at YSSS:

 |9:00- 4:00||Mentorship (one hour break for lunch)|